-which means that the competition was pretty close with a lot of teams clustered together.
-Overall there is not one specific language where we improve a lot, our largest margins are French (+2.7) and Hindi (+2.2).
+which means that the competition was quite close with many teams clustered tightly together.
+Overall, there is not one specific language where we improve a lot, our largest margins are French (+2.7) and Hindi (+2.2).
 However, there are no languages that we perform badly, as we are always no farther than 1.4 points (also smaller than our “victory margin”) away from the best of that language (Indonesian).

 4 The surprise languages

 The second track of MIRACL was the surprise languages track.
-The idea was that 2 new languages would be added to the overall dataset, but this time without any training data and without having the time to prepare for them.
+The idea was that 2 new languages would be added to the overall dataset, but this time without any training data and without havingtime to prepare for them.
 In other words, the goal was to really test the capabilities of the systems to adapt to other languages.
-These two languages were Yoruba and German, with Yoruba having the lowest amount of documents of all languages, while German has one of the largest corpora of the entire 18 languages.
+These two languages were Yoruba and German, with Yoruba having the fewest documents of all languages, while German has one of the largest corpora of the entire 18 languages.

 4.1 First stage

-Given all the models that we had already trained we wanted to avoid training new models.
+Given all the models that we had already trained, we wanted to avoid training new models.
 However, it was kind of a given to at least try for a monolingual SPLADE in German as there was data available in mMARCO [2].
 Results for the development set are made available in Table 9.
-Our mSPLADE models did a very poor job on German, which was kinda expected as the models with the larger tokenizer did not learn well and the one with the sTok did not know about words in the surprise languages.
-Nevertheless, mSPLADE-sTok was actually a part of our final ensemble for Yoruba, which was quite surprising.
-For German mContriever had the better performance, while for Yoruba what really helped us was translating to English and then searching in English, with an nDCG@10 of 82.7.
-Hybrids were actually penalized a lot because of the poor performance of the mSPLADE models in German, but the “Best” hybrid still got an advantage over all the others.
-Finally, we got a 100% recall@10 for Yoruba, which is something that we had not seen in any of the other languages.
+Our mSPLADE models did a very poor job on German, which was somewhat expected as the models with the larger tokenizer did not learn well and the one with the sTok did not know about words in the surprise languages.
+Nevertheless, mSPLADE-sTok was a part of our final ensemble for Yoruba, which was quite surprising.
+For German, mContriever had the better performance, while for Yoruba what really helped us was translating to English and then searching in English, with an nDCG@10 of 82.7.
+Hybrids were penalized a lot because of the poor performance of the mSPLADE models in German, but the “Best” hybrid still got an advantage over all the others.
+Finally, we got a 100% Recall@10 for Yoruba, which is something that we had not seen in any of the other languages.

 4.2 Rerankers

-For the reranking we actually used a few different rerankers compared to the known languages track.
+For the reranking we used a few different rerankers compared to the known languages track.
 9 For Yoruba, we add three models a) the monoT0pp over the translated corpus we had used in English on the known languages track; b) RankT5 using ByT5 [14]10 as its pretrained language model and trained solely on mMARCO; and c) A cross encoding reranker using Deberta [7]11 as its pretrained language model.
 Results are presented in Table 10.
-The first thing we notice is that for the surprise languages, the rerankers actually improved more than for the known languages, showing that they are more robust to the change of language.
+The first thing we notice is that for the surprise languages, the rerankers improved more than for the known languages, showing that they are more robust to the change of language.

 4.3 Comparison against other teams

 Dev Leaderboard So the first thing that we want to discuss when comparing to other teams is the leaderboard during the dev phase.
-We got really nervous when we saw that a lot of other teams were overtaking us, and we started adding a lot of models (as seen in the previous subsection).
+We got very nervous when we saw that a lot of other teams were overtaking us, and we started adding a lot of models (as seen in the previous subsection).
 Final leaderboard results are made available in Table 11.
 Our main analysis a-posteriori is that as there

 9This was mostly due to desperation when we saw everyone overtaking us on the dev set.
 These rerankers